SaftigeKumquat/Bombay-Crushed/README.md

 Bombay Crushed
 ==============

-This is the public repository for [Bombay Crushed](http://saftigekumquat.org/2011/10/05/bombay-crushed/), a new UI for [Liquid Feedback](http://liquidfeedback.org/) currently developed by [Saftige Kumquat](http://saftigekumquat.org/).
+This is the public repository for [Bombay Crushed](http://saftigekumquat.org/2011/10/05/bombay-crushed/), a new UI for [Liquid Feedback](http://liquidfeedback.org/) that was developed by [Saftige Kumquat](http://saftigekumquat.org/).
+It is no longer maintained.

 Where to start?
 ---------------